Sacred Coherence

 “Coherence alone is morally sterile.”
 Nobody, the objection runs, wants to live under the rule of a logic engine; the Vulcan caricature is cold precisely because consistency is all it has.
 But the objection confuses the top of a hierarchy with the whole of it.
 Sacred Coherence is an ordering, not an amputation: beneath coherence sit truthfulness, integrity, and honesty; beneath those, justice, compassion, autonomy, and happiness; beneath those, custom and personal preference — every warm thing still present, each deferring upward only when conflicts arise.
 Coherence does not exclude compassion; it is what makes compassion principled rather than capricious — extended by standards you can state, rather than by mood, tribe, or photogenic suffering.
 And recall that half the coherence function is ethical: incoherence between action and value is exactly what we condemn in the cruel and the corrupt.
 The genuinely sterile system is the one that tolerates contradiction, because a framework that can justify anything values nothing.
 Morality without coherence is not warmer.
 It is arbitrary — which, for whoever falls on its wrong side, is as cold as it gets.

 “Gödel showed that coherence cannot be ultimate.”
 The incompleteness theorems say that any consistent formal system rich enough for arithmetic contains truths it cannot prove and cannot certify its own consistency from within.
 If even mathematics cannot vouch for itself, how can coherence claim the throne?
 By noticing what Gödel actually proved — and what his proof presupposes.
 The theorems limit completeness and self-certification; they do not lay a finger on consistency as a norm.
-Indeed the entire result runs on that norm: it matters that a system cannot prove its own consistency only because an inconsistent system is worthless — by the principle of explosion, a single contradiction lets you derive everything, and a system that proves everything distinguishes nothing.
+Indeed the entire result runs on that norm: it matters that a system cannot prove its own consistency only because an inconsistent system is worthless — by the principle of explosion, which governs the classical logics this objection assumes, a single contradiction lets you derive everything, and a system that proves everything distinguishes nothing.
 Gödel’s incompleteness is the price a system pays for remaining meaningful; incoherence is the refusal to pay it, and it buys total vacuity.
 Nor was Sacred Coherence ever the demand that our worldview be a complete, self-certifying formal system.
 It is the demand that the worldview not contradict itself — a demand incompleteness leaves fully intact.
-Gödel is not an objection to the supremacy of coherence.
-He is one of its most rigorous demonstrations.
+Gödel is not an objection to the supremacy of coherence: his proof presupposes the very norm — consistency — that the objection tried to turn against it.

 The Discipline of Coherence

 Held as sacred, coherence stops being an abstract compliment and becomes a discipline with teeth.
 It demands explicit reasoning: state your assumptions, cast your claims in conditional form, show the steps — because hidden conditions are where contradictions hide.
-It demands consistency over convenience: the principle you invoked when it flattered your side binds you when it doesn’t, and emotional appeal is not an exemption clause.
-It demands zero tolerance for double standards — the hypocrite of my opening page is not a minor sinner but a defector from the one norm that makes shared judgment possible.
-And it demands coherence across time, which is simply updating: when new evidence breaks the alignment between your model and the world, restoring coherence means revising the model, a practice demanding enough to need its own chapter.
+It demands consistency over convenience: the principle you invoked when it flattered your side creates a burden of explanation when an apparently similar case does not.
+It treats double standards as defects to expose, while allowing that relevant differences may justify different verdicts.
+And it demands coherence across time, which includes updating: when new evidence breaks the fit between model and world, the model must become answerable to the mismatch, a practice demanding enough to need its own chapter.

 That is what deserves the name sacred: not any conclusion, but the discipline that keeps every conclusion answerable.
 Hold your values with full weight.
 Hold them coherently.
 The second commitment is what makes the first one worth anything.